1Kote/1Kote/README.md

 -  Hi, I’m Daniel Nascimento Araújo
--  I’m a Software Engenier Student
+-  I’m a Software Engenier Student and programmer
--  I’m looking foward to learn more and more about progaming
+-  Right now my focus its on Java, Spring and MySql
 -  How to reach me:
 -  Linkedin: https://www.linkedin.com/in/danielnascs/